 In a recent study, 54% of global IT and business decision makers cited the fear of change among employees as one of the biggest barriers to AI adoption.
 There is a fear among employees that robots will take over all human interactions, resulting in unemployment.
 There are of course two sides to the argument.

 We need to remember that robots and AI can’t replace all human functions, at least not yet anyway.
 Humans are emotional and experience more feelings than robots, who simply analyze the data placed in front of them.
-For example, robots are being introduced into the hospitality industry in Asia, where AI is further developed than other markets, with robots being created to serve food and drinks to customers.
+For example, robots are being introduced into the hospitality industry in Asia, where AI is further developed than in other markets, with robots being created to serve food and drinks to customers.

 Whereas robots can perform these types of repetitive tasks quite well, there is more fear attached when customers are making more risky purchases, such as purchasing financial or insurance advice.
 This is where it is important to understand how robots and people can work together, rather than against each other.

 Last year, at the Digital Insurer Asia 2016 Conference, a robot, Sophia, was unveiled as their mystery guest.
 Sophia was built by Hanson Robotics in Hong Kong and was questioned by Hugh Terry, the event organizer live on stage.
 During Sophia’s interview, she highlighted seven things she can do better than humans.
 Sophia:

 - Can talk to people without getting angry or bored,

 - Doesn’t age.
 In fact, AI ensures she only gathers more intelligence over time,